Park House, Sandringham: History and description

-In 1861 Queen Victoria's eldest son and heir, Albert Edward, the future King Edward VII, was approaching his twentieth birthday.
+In 1861, Queen Victoria's eldest son and heir, Albert Edward, the future King Edward VII, was approaching his 20th birthday.
 Edward's dissipated lifestyle had been disappointing to his parents, and his father, Prince Albert, thought that marriage and the purchase of a suitable establishment were necessary to ground the prince in country life and pursuits and lessen the influence of the "Marlborough House set" (Note: The Marlborough House set consisted of a group of Edward's friends, many of whose backgrounds or Jewish religion made them socially unacceptable in mid-Victorian England.
 The Countess of Warwick, a mistress of Edward, recalled her class's dislike of the Prince's many Jewish friends: "We resented the introduction of the Jews into the social circle of the Prince of Wales ... because they had brains.
 As a class, we did not like brains.") with which he was involved.
 Albert had his staff investigate 18 possible country estates that might be suitable, including Newstead Abbey in Nottinghamshire and Houghton Hall in Norfolk.
-Sandringham Hall was on the list of the estates considered, and a personal recommendation to the Prince Consort from the prime minister Lord Palmerston, stepfather to the owner, swayed Prince Albert.
+Sandringham Hall was on the list of the estates considered, and a personal recommendation to the Prince Consort from the Prime Minister Lord Palmerston, stepfather to the owner, swayed Prince Albert.
 Negotiations were only slightly delayed by Albert's death in December 1861—his widow declared, "His wishes – his plans – about everything are to be my law".
 Edward visited in February 1862, and a sale was agreed for the house and just under 8000 acre of land, which was finalised that October.
 Queen Victoria only twice visited the house she had paid for.
 (Note: The architectural historian John Cornforth suggests that the purchase was funded by the Prince himself, "out of the capital skilfully built up for him during his minority by his father".
 A. N. Wilson, in his biography of Queen Victoria, is clear that the Queen paid the bill.)
-Over the course of the next forty years, and with considerable expenditure, Edward was to create a house and country estate that his friend Charles Carington called "the most comfortable in England".
+Over the course of the next 40 years, and with considerable expenditure, Edward was to create a house and country estate that his friend Charles Carington called "the most comfortable in England".

 Edward's building programme at Sandringham saw him construct Park House in 1863 as a home for General Sir William Knollys, who had been appointed comptroller of the prince's household in 1862.
 (Note: The Knollys family had a long history of Royal service, which continued with Sir William's son, Francis who served as private secretary to both Edward VII and George V.) The building material is Carrstone with ashlar dressings.
 The style is Jacobethan, following that of Sandringham House.